thehelp/cluster/README.md

 ### Logging

 You'll also want to look at the documentation for [`thehelp-log-shim`](https://github.com/thehelp/log-shim), which is used for logging.
 Essentially, this library will look for logging libraries your project already has installed, and will use that.
+If you don't like this, you can turn it off!

 ## Going deeper